konmavrakis/konmavrakis.github.io/_posts/2017-07-24-natural-sort-terms-in-woocommerce-wordpress.md

 ---
 layout: post
-title: Natural Sort WooCommerce/WordPress categories or product attributes
+title: Natural Sort in WordPress and WooCommerce
 description: "Easilly natural sort terms or categories in WordPress or WooCommerce"
 author: konmavrakis
 category: wordpress